alfonsof/terraform-aws-examples/code/08-file-layout-example/stage/data-stores/mysql/README.md

 This folder contains a MySQL on RDS example of a Terraform file [Terraform](https://www.terraform.io/).

-This Terraform file deploys a MySQL database using RDS in Amazon Web Services (AWS)
+This Terraform file deploys a MySQL database using RDS on AWS (Amazon Web Services).

 ## Requirements